 Q. What experience does Anderton Centre have in working with schools and groups?

 A. Anderton Centre has been delivering high-quality residential education programmes to schools for over 20 years.
 All instruction is given by our team of professionally qualified outdoor instructors supported by our dedicated Centre management team.
-We constantly review our programmes to ensure we are offering a great quality experience for all our visitors.
+We constantly review our programmes to ensure we are offering a great quality experience for all of our visitors.

 Q. Will children need additional pocket money?